 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 Solid Gold Nature's Harmony With Chicken includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Solid Gold Nature's Harmony With Chicken's most plentiful ingredient listed is chicken, which is considered a quality protein source.
 It also contains chicken meal as additional quality protein sources.

 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains pollock meal, salmon oil (preserved with mixed tocopherols) and dried eggs which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains pollock meal, salmon oil and dried eggs which may be problematic for cats who suffer from seafood or eggs food allergies.